Cristo Re alla Celestia Favaretto Fisca/Lirussi 1950-52

 It also features fine landscape and Cima's characteristic putto-heads in

 clouds.
-It was moved up the wall when ecclesiastical
+It was moved up the wall when

-late 16th century.
+been thought undesirable for the religious climate.
 Why the new-in-town Cima was chosen instead of the Vivarini,

 then dominant in Venice, is open to theories.
 Cima's later Constantine and Saint Helena of 1501 is in

 this church too, near the door to the sacristy.

 There’s a Virgin with Saints John the Baptist and

 Andrew triptych of 1478 by Bartolomeo Vivarini, and a small painting of The Saviour

 Blessing, a Resurrected Christ and a Virgin and Child,